Sunshine Coast University Hospital: Controversies

 Prior to the rectification works, visually impaired persons regularly reported becoming lost or disoriented within the hospital.
-In one case, this lead to a man being unable to locate a bathroom leading to a case of urinary incontinence.
+In one case, this led to a man being unable to locate a lavatory, resulting in a case of urinary incontinence.

 In 2022, a man died after a routine sclerotherapy performed at the Sunshine Coast University Hospital.
-The Deputy State Coroner will be hearing an inquest into the man's death in December 2025 to identify the circumstances in which the man died and if his care was appropriate.
+The Deputy State Coroner scheduled an inquest into the man's death for December 2025, to identify the circumstances in which the man died and if his care was appropriate.

 In February 2022, a right to information request revealed a "toxic culture" within the Sunshine Coast Hospital and Health Service, with two whisteblowers suspended, allegations of bullying and intimidation, and a "punishing, chaotic and dysfunctional" work environment.
 In addition, during the reign of Director-General Dr John Wakefield, 24 senior staff members resigned shortly before the Sunshine Coast University Hospital's CEO also resigned.
 It was also noted that the Sunshine Coast University Hospital and Nambour General Hospital were the two worst-rated hospitals statewide for elective surgery wait times, with only 1 in 3 patients seen within recommended clinical timeframes.